justtheimpaler/k2/maven/generating-and-updating-the-build-info.md

       </plugin>
 ```

-## 4. Run the Templating for the first time
+## 4. Run the Templating for the First Time

 Use any maven goal that includes the "generate-source" phase.
 For example: